Majorant series for the $N$-body problem: The -body problem: Time-renormalized equations

 \section{The $N$-body problem: Time-renormalized equations}

 Consider an $N$-body problem described with time-renormalized equations

 where

-For smooth time-renormalization functions $S(Q,V)$, the solution of (\ref{eq:Nbodytau}) supplemented with initial conditions
+For smooth time-renormalization functions $s(Q,V)$, the solution of (\ref{eq:Nbodytau}) supplemented with initial conditions

 admits a unique formal power series expansion ($Q_i \in \R^3[[\tau]]$, $V_i \in \R^3[[\tau]]$, $i=1,\ldots,N$) provided that (\ref{eq:icondcond}) holds.
+In what follows, we will always assume that the initial state values (\ref{eq:icondtau}) are non-singular, that is, they satisfy the regularity condition (\ref{eq:icondcond}).

-We want to choose a real analytic function $S(Q,V)$ in such a way that the radius of convergence of such power series expansions are uniformly bounded from below by a positive constant $\beta$ for all regular initial values and all values of the masses.
+We want to choose a real analytic function $s(Q,V)$ in such a way that the radius of convergence of such power series expansions are uniformly bounded from below by a positive constant $\beta$ for all regular initial values and all values of the masses.
+This is motivated by the following observation: assume that one wants to discretize the time-renormalized equations with constant fictitious time-step $\Delta \tau$.
+This is expected to give poor accuracy if the infimum of the radius of convergence along the solution trajectory is smaller than $|\Delta\tau|$.
+The sought uniform bound from below $\beta$ of the radius of convergence guarantees that this will not happen provided that $\Delta \tau < \beta$.

-As a candidate for $S(Q,V)$, we choose a real-analytic function such that $s(q^0,v^0)$ is, up to a constant factor, a lower bound of the radius of convergence of the series expansion in powers of the physical time $t$ of the solution $(q(t),v(t))$ of the $N$-body problem (\ref{eq:Nbody})--(\ref{eq:icond}).
-Hence, based on Corollary~\ref{cor:1}, we determine the function $S(Q,V)$ as the real-analytic lower bound of
+Based on a heuristic argument, we will choose $s(Q,V)$ as a real-analytic function such that $s(q^0,v^0)$ is, up to a constant factor, a lower bound of the radius of convergence of the series expansion in powers of the physical time $t$ of the solution $(q(t),v(t))$ of the $N$-body problem (\ref{eq:Nbody})--(\ref{eq:icond}).
+We will first choose such a function, and then we will prove that a uniform bound from below $\beta>0$ of the radius of convergence can be obtained for that particular time-renormalized function.